-Peter began the session proper by mentioning that PPS, a Business Intelligence (BI) tool, was "sort of" integrated into SharePoint with SP3, clarifying his qualifying "sort of" due to the fact that it was still a separate component.
-With SharePoint 2010, however, PPS is not only "truly integrated," but is also free in the Enterprise edition.
+Peter began the session properly by mentioning that PPS, a Business Intelligence (BI) tool, was “sort of” integrated into SharePoint with SP3, clarifying his qualifying “sort of” due to the fact that it was still a separate component.
+With SharePoint 2010, however, PPS is not only “truly integrated,” but is also free in the Enterprise edition.

 Discussing what’s new in PPS in SharePoint 2010, Peter listed four key additions: